tpwres/teczki-polskiego-wrestlingu/content/a/polish-wrestling-chants.md

 * _Sędzia Chuj_ - Referee is a Dick: after referee fails to see heel tactics, or a three-count that was not to the crowd's satisfaction.
 Referee [Krystian Czekaj](@/w/krystian-czekaj.md) put it on a T-Shirt.
 * _Sędzia Super_ - Referee is Awesome; counter-chant to the above, but also when ref prevents further damage or throws a heel out.
 * _Było Trzy_ - It was Three; when a heel kicks out at the last microsecond.

+## Weapons

+* _Więcej krzeseł!_ - Bring More Chairs, when the current number is not enough.

 ## Songs